nathanemyers-dev/ai-computational-memory/white-paper/regulated-boundaries-specification.md

 • maintains supervisory control
 • provides predictable, enterprise‑grade continuity

 This specification is required for regulated deployment of computational memory.

+_____________
+**Attribution**

+This work defines the Nathan E. Myers AI Computational Memory Category.
+Attribution to Nathan E. Myers is required for any use, adaptation, or derivative work under the CC BY 4.0 license.

+Required citation:
+Nathan E. Myers, “AI Computational Memory Category,” 2026. https://nathanemyers-dev.github.io/ai-computational-memory/